OhRobin/sdk_user_guide/DC_OS Software Development Kit User Guide.md

 1. Do the [Quick Start](https://github.com/mesosphere/dcos-commons/blob/master/README.md#quick-start) on the dcos-commons GitHub page.
 This should help you build a already developed framework, hello-world, and see it live on DC/OS.

 2. Read through the [Developer Guide](https://mesosphere.github.io/dcos-commons/developer-guide.html).
-The Develop guide will help you develop your first framework, hello-world, that you installed in quick start.
+The Developer guide will help you develop your first framework, hello-world, that you installed in quick start.

 4. Create a Kafka framework by following the [Kafka Tutorial](https://mesosphere.github.io/dcos-commons/tutorials/kafka-tutorial.html).
 This tutorial takes you through the process of actually creating a simple, new framework using the SDK.